 summer after weather permitted travel into the Kuskokwim area.

-armed party of sailors ashore that will proceed up the Kuskokwim
+well armed party of sailors ashore that will proceed up the Kuskokwim

 River with Native and missionary guides in canoes.
 I will bring all of

 In the fall of 1899, the Revenue

-Nunivak Island to talk to R.C.
+to Nunivak Island to talk to R.C.
 Marsten, the author of the

 original letter of concern.
 Capt.
 Herring took Marsten to Quinhagak

 Village to join U.S. Marshal James M. Shoup and U.S. District

-Judge Charles Johnson who were heading the investigation into the deaths of the
+Judge Charles Johnson who were heading the investigation into the

-the investigators did, was to dig up the 3 bodies
+things the investigators did, was to dig up 3 bodies

 that washed ashore the previous summer.
 Fortunately, the